nidomiro/KDataLoader/README.md

 In general, a DataLoader is a mechanism to batch multiple load-calls together and execute one call instead of multiple.
 The `load(<id>)` call will return a `Deferred` (Future/Promise) which will return the value after calling `dispatch()`.

-This way you can avoid fetching every object by it's own.
+This way you can avoid fetching every object by its own.
 Calling the `load(<id>)`-Function with the same id will return the same `Deferred`.
 Therefore no additional request will be done.